 Financial plays are having a moment.
 "Shareholder Value" by Tom Attea recently finished a run in New York; "Junk", by Ayad Akhtar, is currently playing in Washington DC.
 Both of them take a skeptical view of high finance, and worry about its effects on everyday workers.

 "The Lehman Trilogy", by Italian playwright Stefano Massini, is different.
-More poetic than prosaic, it charts four generations of Lehman brothers to tell the story of Lehman Brothers.
+More poetic than prosaic, it charts 3 generations of Lehman brothers to tell the story of 4 generations of Lehman Brothers.
 I can personally attest that the Ben Power translation, as directed by Sam Mendes, is a triumph; the play has also received rave reviews across Europe after being translated into 11 different languages.

 - "The Lehman Trilogy" is less didactic than most other financially-focused plays; it also takes a broader view of capitalism's centuries-long arc.
 While it takes just as many poetic licenses as, say, "Junk", which tells a lightly-fictionalized version of the Mike Milken story, it does so for dramatic rather than sermonic reasons.
 As a result, it's likely to remain a theatrical staple for decades to come.